 \subsection{Constraint Alignment}

 As shown in Sect.~\ref{sec:pm_constraints}, we can find constraint sets~$\lf{\mathbb{S}}_\omega$ and $\lf{\mathbb{S}}_f$ for the low-fidelity model that guarantee a feasible trajectory of the high-fidelity model that is constrained via the feasible sets~$\hf{\mathbb{S}}_\omega$ and $\hf{\mathbb{S}}_f$.
-We propose two subset variants of the low-fidelity set~$\lf{\mathbb{S}}_\omega$, which are tighter constrained but numerically easier to solve.
-The set~$\lf{\hat{\mathbb{S}}}_\omega$ assumes a lower bound~$\lb{a}_z$, leading a to an convex quadratic constraint on the jerk~$j$~\eqref{eq:br_constraint_pm_3} and the set~$\widehat{\mathbb{S}}_\mathrm{\omega}^\mathrm{lf}$ decouples the jerk components to box constraints~\eqref{eq:br_constraint_pm_4}.
+We propose two subset variants of the low-fidelity set~$\lf{\mathbb{S}}_\omega$ that are more tightly constrained yet numerically easier to solve.
+The set~$\lf{\hat{\mathbb{S}}}_\omega$ assumes a lower bound~$\lb{a}_z$, leading to a convex quadratic constraint on the jerk~$j$~\eqref{eq:br_constraint_pm_3} and the set~$\widehat{\mathbb{S}}_\mathrm{\omega}^\mathrm{lf}$ decouples the jerk components to box constraints~\eqref{eq:br_constraint_pm_4}.
 The constraint alignment guarantees that the plan in the second horizon is a feasible plan for the higher-fidelity drone model.